Intermodalics/pickit-docs/docs/documentation/detection/bags/how-to-use-pickit-bags.rst

 .. note:: By default, the Pickit Bags engine assumes that the layers are full (no missing bags from
           the pattern).
-There is an option to :ref:`detect whether the top layer is full or incomplete <Full-incomplete-layer-detection>`, but it works only for specific cases.
+There is an option to :ref:`detect whether the top layer is full or incomplete <Full-incomplete-layer-detection>`, but it should only be used for specific cases.

 Real-life examples of pallets for each supported bag pattern are shown below: